martinvl/MPC-2014/hedge/README_jail_version.md

 However, together with _M_ inmates, you have deviced a plan to escape the prison guards and win your freedom!

 In order to safely escape to the pickup car waiting, which will bring you and your comrades to freedom, you must cross the prison yard.
-The prison yard is rectangular grid of dimensions _X_ times _Y_ divided into unit squares.
+The prison yard is a rectangular grid of dimensions _X_ times _Y_ divided into unit squares.
 You and your inmates are at the _(0,0)_ square, and you want to get to the pickup car which will be at _(X-1, Y-1)_.
 However, the prison guards will be chasing you.
-In the rush of the moment, you will not necessarily take optimal decisions.
+When escaping, you will not necessarily take optimal decisions.
 In fact, you know you will always increase exactly one your coordinates by _1_ at each step, minimizing the total number of steps.
 This makes things a bit difficult, but luckily, your inmates will sacrifice themselves for your freedom.
-Whenever you encounter a wall, on of your inmates will leave behind the help all others climb over.
+Whenever you encounter a wall, on of your inmates will stay behind to help all the others climb over.

 ![](../images/hedge2.png)